empa-scientific-it/python-tutorial/FAQ.md

 ## Is there a recommended Python installation?

 If you plan to install Python locally, we recommend using Python 3.8 at the minimum.
 If possible, it's better to have Python 3.10 installed.
-If you need help, please check out the `#help` channel on Slack and feel free to ask for support.

 ## Will the workshop cover the topic X?

 The workshop will cover the fundamentals of the language, and the topics we will explore include:

+Basic:
 - Basic syntax and data types
 - Control flow, loops, and exceptions
 - Functions
 - File handling
-- Functional programming
 - Object-oriented programming
 - Modules and packages

-We have created dedicated channels on Slack for each topic.

-Due to time constraints, we couldn't fit all the requests, and we will mainly focus on the fundamentals of the language.
-However, you will see some practical use cases during the exercise sessions.
-If you have any questions or are interested in a specific topic that is not covered in the workshop, you can open a discussion on the `#extra` channel on Slack.
+Advanced:
+- Manage Python project
+- Advanced functions
+- Functional programming
+- Advanced Object-oriented programming
+- Parallelism and concurrency
+- Libraries

 ## How do I test my solutions?